By Dennis Hartley

 (Originally posted on Digby’s Hullabaloo on January 14, 2012)

-The film is uneven at times, but for the most part Duigan capably juggles the busy mashup of romantic comedy, apocalyptic thriller and anti-war statement.
-There are several striking set pieces; particularly an eerily affecting scene where the quartet watch Fritz Langs’s Metropolis as the Easybeats hit “Friday on My Mind” is juxtaposed over its orchestral score.
-Midnight Oil performs in a scene where the two women attend a concert.
+Uneven, but for the most part Duigan (who scripted) deftly juggles romantic comedy, apocalyptic thriller and anti-war statement.
+There are several striking set pieces; particularly an affecting scene where the group watches Fritz Langs’s Metropolis as the Easybeats “Friday on My Mind” is juxtaposed over its orchestral score.
+Midnight Oil performs in a scene where the two young women attend a concert.
 The bittersweet denouement (in an underground tube station) is quite powerful.